 Senior Legal Skills Professor

 Prior to joining the law school faculty, Professor Ruff practiced law for six years with Holland & Knight.
 Her primary areas of practice included environmental litigation, real estate litigation, and real estate transactions.

 Teaching and Scholarship

-- Legal Research & Writing and Appellate Advocacy
+Legal Research & Writing and Appellate Advocacy

-- University of Florida: Joined Law faculty in 1986 as Lecturer, Legal Drafting; Named Legal Skills Professor and Assistant Director, Legal Research & Writing and Appellate Advocacy in 1992; Senior Legal Skills Professor, 2005.
+- University of Florida: Joined Law faculty in 1986 as Lecturer, Legal Drafting; Named Legal Skills Professor and Assistant Director, Legal Research & Writing and Appellate Advocacy in 1992; Senior Legal Skills Professor, 2005

-- Private Practice: Holland & Knight, 1980-86
+- Private Practice: Holland & Knight

-- Professional Affiliations: Phi Beta Kappa, American Bar Association, Legal Writing Institute, The Florida Bar, Eighth Judicial Bar Association.
+- Professional Affiliations: Phi Beta Kappa, American Bar Association, Legal Writing Institute, The Florida Bar, Eighth Judicial Bar Association

-- As continuation of LAW 5792, a factual situation is presented to the student by means of a hypothetical appellate record.
+- As a continuation of LAW 5792, a factual situation is presented to the student by means of a hypothetical appellate record.
 The record is the basis for the preparation of an appellate brief and oral arguments.